-Septic tanks are a great asset but need regular maintenance to keep them running optimally.
+Septic tanks are a great asset but need regular maintenance to keep them running optimally and accomplishing everything they should.
 However, if you’ve ever looked into septic tank maintenance, you’ve probably come across companies that advertise septic pumping, as well as septic cleaning.

 While these terms sound similar, they are different.
 However, many companies fail to discuss the differences clearly as well as their benefits and uses.
 So what’s the difference between septic pumping and septic cleaning?
 Let’s take a look.